On Geometric Structure of Point Particles: Further Discussions on the Compatibility with the Standard Model

-Cope with the generation mechanism of quark electric charge, which must be connected with the CSR generating $\alpha$.
-This is a subject to the electroweak interaction in the closed ${\bf R}^{\ast 3}$-space.
-Return to equation~\eref{eq:3.5} with $|m|=1$, and reconsider the region of $r\to\infty$ so that the solution can be expressed as $\eta(kr)\sim I_{\pm 1}(kr)\gg K_{\pm 1}(kr)$ (\sref{sec:4.1}).
-This means that, by largely separating $q\bar{q}$ pair without violating color superconductivity phase, we highlight potential energy of strong force, though in reality the separation ends up with newly creating meson.
+We attempt to connect the CSR with the representation potentially reflected in the quark electric charge.
+This is a subject to the electroweak interaction in the closed space confining quarks.
+In the internal system in which equation~\eqref{eq:3.4} with $m=\pm 1$ holds, reconsider the region of $r\to\infty$ so that the solution can be expressed as $\eta(kr)\sim I_{\pm 1}(kr)\gg K_{\pm 1}(kr)$ (Sect.~\ref{sec:4.1}).
+This corresponds to the physical situation in which the low-energy limit is considered far away from the high-energy (perturbative QCD) region characterized by the asymptotic freedom~\cite{gross1973,politzer1973}.
 The internal $k$-transformation applied to $I_{\pm 1}(kr)$ is recast to the form of